Ah Girls Go Army: Controversy

 An uproar ensued over one of the characters named "Amanda Man" by netizens raising concerns over offence potentially caused to the transgender community and perpetuating misconceptions, coming after actress Kelly Kimberly Cheong posted a picture of herself during the film's lensing ceremony.
 The post has since been taken down, and Cheong clarified that the character she plays is a "cisgender, biological girl" who is known for her fighting ability.
 Cheong later raised the issue to Neo, adding that the character is a tomboy and did not mean for the backlash to happen.
 Nonetheless, Neo still pledged to change the character's name, apologising for any distress caused.
 The character was eventually changed to "Amanda Ong".

-Some criticism was also given to the naming of an obese character as 'Yuan Yuan Yuan' (meaning Round Round Round in Mandarin), which was slammed as fat-shaming and a lack of creativity.
+Some criticism was also given to the naming of an obese character as 'Yuan Yuan Yuan' (meaning Round Round Round in Mandarin), played by Xixi Lim, which was slammed as fat-shaming and a lack of creativity.
 Neo refuted these criticisms, saying that people should watch the movie first before commenting and that the character did more things than they thought.
-Xixi added that the character's name was "cute" as it sounded like her double name, and hopes those watching will get the message that people who are large can do many things just like those who are small.
+Lim added that the character's name was "cute" as it sounded like her double name, and hopes those watching will get the message that people who are large can do many things just like those who are small.